 The Best Things To Do In Méribel Away From The Slopes

-If you’re looking for inspiration for your next skiing holiday, whether you’re planning on joining the crowds this winter or waiting a little longer for your French Alps summer holiday, then nestled in the Tarentaise Valley of the Alps is Méribel, a ski resort which is part of the Three Valleys Ski area, the largest on earth with a whopping 600km of piste.
+If you’re looking for inspiration for your next skiing holiday, whether you’re planning on joining the crowds this winter or waiting a little longer for your next adventure in The Alps, then nestled in the Tarentaise Valley of the Alps is Méribel, a ski resort which is part of the Three Valleys Ski area, the largest on earth with a whopping 600km of piste.

-It’s particularly suited to beginner skiers, with green runs making up around a tenth of the total offering, and the Easy Rider slopes safe and accessible for all.
-However, there’s plenty of excitement for more advanced skiers, too, with five black runs and some seriously tricky off piste options, too.
+Particularly suited to beginner skiers, Méribel’s green runs make up around a tenth of the total offering, and the Easy Rider slopes safe and accessible for all.
+That said, there’s plenty of excitement for more advanced skiers, too, with five black runs and some seriously tricky off piste options, too.

-Of course, a skiing holiday destination needs more than just snow and slopes to tick all the boxes.
-And fortunately, Méribel boasts a rich and varied après-ski scene, as well as loads of stuff to keep you busy on your rest days.
-With that in mind, here are the best things to do in Méribel away from the slopes.
+Indeed, Méribel has something for everyone.
+And, interestingly, that includes those who don’t like skiing at all!
+A skiing holiday destination needs more than just snow and slopes to tick all the boxes, and Méribel boasts a rich and varied après-ski scene, as well as loads of stuff to keep you busy on your rest days.
+With that in mind, here are the best things to do in Méribel away from the slopes…

 Enjoy Husky Sledding Or A Horse Drawn Sleigh Ride